-The visual inspection of the Lyman-break galaxy (i.e., BD29079) reveals that the stellar component of this object is composed of three bright clumps very close to each other (i.e., $r$\,$<$\,4\,kpc).
+The visual inspection of the Lyman-break galaxy (i.e. BD29079) reveals that the stellar component of this object is composed of three bright clumps very close to each other (i.e. $r$\,$<$\,4\,kpc).
 Due to its complex sub-structure, we decided to use a different approach to model its morphology.
-We fit its brightness distribution considering 3 independent point-sources, allowing them to vary their intensity.
-We obtain that, under this approach, the central, north and southeast clumps present fluxes of 1.26\pmm0.15\uJy, 0.71\pmm0.15\uJy and 0.52\pmm0.15\uJy, respectively.
+We fit its brightness distribution considering three independent point-sources, allowing them to vary their intensity.
+With this approach, we found that the central, north and southeast clumps present fluxes of 1.26\pmm0.15\uJy, 0.71\pmm0.15\uJy, and 0.52\pmm0.15\uJy, respectively.
 The residual map from this model, shown in Fig.~\ref{fig:lenstronomy}, displays a brightness excess around the central and north blobs.
 This suggests that these blobs might be more extended than the PSF or, at least, very close to the resolution limit.
 Therefore, we tried to model these three blobs simultaneously with S\'ersic profiles, fixing their centres based on the point-source results.
-However, the $\chi^2$ and BIC values of this new approach are worse than those obtained from the 3 point-source model.
+However, the $\chi^2$ and BIC values of this new approach are worse than those obtained from the three point-source model.
 We attribute this result to the fact that, although these regions are probably partially-resolved, their separation (\simi1.5\,$\times$\,FWHM) makes it difficult to correctly model them as independent S\'ersic profiles.
-Therefore, we assume the 3 point-source model as the best approach for our data.
-When we compare the F560W with the UV image we observe that, unlike the DSFGs, this galaxy shows a very similar structure in HST/F160W (see Fig.~\ref{fig:UV-MIRI_images}) with a central bright clump and some diffuse emission spatially coincident with the near-IR clumps.
-This match between the rest-frame UV and near-IR structure might be produced by an intense UV emission coming from massive young stars, typical in these objects \citep[see][for a review]{Giavalisco+02}, along with a lower amount of dust that would favour that this object is less extinguished in its nuclear regions.
+Therefore, we assume the three point-source model as the best approach for our data.
+For comparison with the DSFGs sizes, which are modelled with S\'ersic profiles, we have derived the effective radius of BD29079 using the curve-of-growth (CoW) method.
+We find that this galaxy, although clumpy, is dominated by its central emission with a $R_\mathrm{eff}$\,=\,1.52\pmm0.05\,kpc.
+When we compare the F560W with the UV image, we observe that unlike the DSFGs, this galaxy shows a very similar structure in HST/F160W (see Fig.~\ref{fig:UV-MIRI_images}), with a central bright clump and some diffuse emission spatially coincident with the near-IR clumps.
+This match between the rest-frame UV and near-IR structure might be produced by an intense UV emission coming from massive young stars, typical in these objects \citep[see][for a review]{Giavalisco+02} along with a lower amount of dust that would make this object less extinguished in its nuclear regions.